Penske Automotive Group: Getting Back On Track

 This article was written by

-I am a Chemical Engineer by training and have an MBA with concentrations in Finance and Operations Management.
 I retired early after 22 years in the energy industry with roles in engineering, planning, and financial analysis.
-I have managed my own portfolio since 1998 and have met my goal to match the S+P 500 return over the long term with lower volatility and higher income yield.
-I plan to focus my writing on positions I already hold or am considering changing, however my bias is toward long-term holding unless there is a very compelling reason to sell.
+I have managed my own portfolio since 1998 and have met my goal to match the S+P 500 return over the long term with lower volatility and higher income.
+I mostly write on positions I already hold or am considering changing.
+I prefer to hold positions for the long-term unless there is a compelling reason to sell.
+I look for investment opportunities without regard to asset class, market cap, sector, or yield.
+I would rather maximize total return over time by buying when price is low relative to intrinsic value.

 Seeking Alpha's Disclosure: Past performance is no guarantee of future results.
 No recommendation or advice is being given as to whether any investment is suitable for a particular investor.
 Any views or opinions expressed above may not reflect those of Seeking Alpha as a whole.
 Seeking Alpha is not a licensed securities dealer, broker or US investment adviser or investment bank.
 Our analysts are third party authors that include both professional investors and individual investors who may not be licensed or certified by any institute or regulatory body.